Executive team

 Executive Director Data, Information and Digital

-With experience in primary health networks, aged care, interoperability, integration and digital infrastructure, I lead multidisciplinary teams to deliver innovative, patient-centred solutions to support commissioning.
-My work spans enterprise architecture, systems integration, and population health needs assessments, with a strong focus on improving equity, data governance, and stakeholder engagement.
-I love translating complex digital challenges into actionable strategies that support better health outcomes and smarter service design.
-I am also a passionate advocate for embedding digital capability and data-driven insights at every level of the healthcare system.
+With experience in primary health networks, aged care, interoperability, integration and digital infrastructure, Janine leads multidisciplinary teams to deliver innovative, patient-centred solutions to support commissioning.
+Her work spans enterprise architecture, systems integration, and population health needs assessments, with a strong focus on improving equity, data governance, and stakeholder engagement.
+Janine loves translating complex digital challenges into actionable strategies that support better health outcomes and smarter service design.
+She is also a passionate advocate for embedding digital capability and data-driven insights at every level of the healthcare system.

 Dr Matt Burrows FGIA AFCHSM